asmjit/asmjit/README.md

 ### Disabling Features:

   * `ASMJIT_DISABLE_BUILDER` - Disables both `CodeBuilder` and `CodeCompiler` emitters (only `Assembler` will be available).
-Ideal for users that don't use `CodeBuilder` concept and want to create smaller AsmJit.
+Ideal for users that don't use `CodeBuilder` concept and want to have AsmJit a bit smaller.
   * `ASMJIT_DISABLE_COMPILER` - Disables `CodeCompiler` emitter.
 For users that use `CodeBuilder`, but not `CodeCompiler`.
   * `ASMJIT_DISABLE_JIT` - Disables JIT execution engine, which includes `JitUtils`, `JitAllocator`, and `JitRuntime`.
   * `ASMJIT_DISABLE_LOGGING` - Disables logging (`Logger` and all classes that inherit it) and instruction formatting.
   * `ASMJIT_DISABLE_TEXT` - Disables everything that uses text-representation and that causes certain strings to be stored in the resulting binary.
 For example when this flag is enabled all instruction and error names (and related APIs) will not be available.
 This flag has to be disabled together with `ASMJIT_DISABLE_LOGGING`.
 This option is suitable for deployment builds or builds that don't want to reveal the use of AsmJit.
   * `ASMJIT_DISABLE_INST_API` - Disables strict validation, read/write information, and all additional data and APIs that can output information about instructions.

 NOTE: Please don't disable any features if you plan to build AsmJit as a shared library that will be used by multiple projects that you don't control (for example asmjit in a Linux distribution).
-The possibility to disable certain features exists mainly for static builds of AsmJit.
+The possibility to disable certain features exists mainly for customized builds of AsmJit.

 Using AsmJit
 ------------